Hi everyone!

 OOps, sorry, I ment Ally.
 I really don’t like typo’s.

-Thanks Ally for posting this. my goal is to become a writer but i do understand theirs certain things i have to achive before i reach THE goal.
+Thanks Ally for posting this. my goal is to become a writer but i do understand theirs certain things i have to achive before i reach THE goal. 🙂 im at the stage where i know what i want to do in my life but i have to learn some things before i can reach my goal.

 hey Ally thanks for the advice im writing a book but like you said its taking time im going to secondary school next year and i want to learn more about writing. i dont know what to study in university if im going to be an author